sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

 [FastFloat](https://github.com/KTXSoftware/Kha/blob/master/Sources/kha/FastFloat.hx) is a Kha typedef.
 You can get it via ```import kha.FastFloat;```.
 When target C++, it is a typedef of cpp.Float32 which is faster than cpp.Float64 and if I am correct, Float when target C++ is Float64 while most of the time Float32 is more than enough for us.
 Anything else with prefix "Fast" in Kha is probaly a type that uses FastFloat, for examples: FastVector2, FastMatrix3, etc. They can be pulled in via ```import kha.math.FastVector2;``` and so on.
 For the function ```render()``` also add ```import kha.graphics2.Graphics;```.

+In ```class Main``` add an array to store some balls, fill it, update their internal states and draw all of them.
 So let's see some bouncing balls in action:

 ```haxe